goAuD/TrustMindLab/README.md

 >  WSL2 should now run reliably, and Docker should successfully start the container.

+## 🔨Docker Desktop Startup Issue on Windows

+## Problem:

+- When Docker Desktop is set to start automatically with Windows, the following issues occur:

+1. **WSL Initialization Error**: On boot, Docker shows an error indicating that WSL is not loaded yet.
+2. **Engine Startup Failure**: Shortly after, another message appears (e.g., *Fetching issue*), and the Docker engine does not become usable.
+3. **Workaround Required**: Even if Docker Desktop is manually shut down, the issue persists unless further steps are taken.

+## Solution:
+### To get Docker Desktop working properly again:

+1. Fully exit Docker Desktop (`Right-click → Quit Docker Desktop`).
+2. Open `Event Viewer`, or alternatively use Task Manager or PowerShell.
+3. Locate and terminate the `com.docker.build.exe` process.
+4. Restart Docker Desktop manually.

+After performing these steps, Docker works normally.

+### Suspected Cause
+This may be due to **slow WSL initialization on system startup**, especially if Docker and/or WSL-related components are located on a **mechanical HDD**.
+The delayed loading could cause Docker to attempt to start before WSL is fully ready.

+### Suggested Fix
+Try moving Docker's WSL-related files and configuration (or the entire Docker installation) to a **solid-state drive (SSD)**.
+This might ensure faster startup and proper synchronization with WSL during boot.

 > **Note:** WSL2 boot speed improved: confirmed SSD is significantly faster than HDD when hosting the virtual disk.

+---

+💡Feel free to open an issue or contribute a better workaround if you've faced the same problem!

 ---